December 14-15, 2019

 A portion of proceeds will benefit the Central High School running clubs.

 One of the goals of Desert Solstice is to encourage records and top performances by American athletes and others from around the world.
 Prize money will be awarded to athletes achieving certain performance standards, as listed below.
 Only the winner in each race category is eligible for the “Winner” award, and all other runners are eligible for the “Non-Winner” award.
 Runners meeting several categories are eligible only for the greatest award amount.

 Data taken from the American Ultrarunning Association website.

 Marks for other distances and masters age groups available at the above webpage.

-Handlers will be available for all runners.
+Handlers will be available for all runners if prior notice* is given to the race directors that one is needed.
 Lodging and transportation assistance from local runners is also available.
 Please let us know your needs and we will do our best to accommodate them.

 7:00am Sat – Packet/Bib Pickup